echo-hydro/echo-hydro.github.io/people/current.md

 <b><span style="font-size: 20px !important; color: #0055A9;">Sooan Lee</span></b>

 <img src="images/LeeSA.jpg" width="150" height="215" align="left" hspace="20" />
 <span style="font-size: 15px !important; color: #555;">Sooan is a graduate student in the Cocoan Lab.
 She joined the Cocoan Lab as a undergrad RA since June 2017, and now became a graduate student in the lab.
-Her major is Psychology, and she is interested particularly in positive psychology.
+Her undergrad major is Psychology, and she is interested in positive psychology.
 She wants to study psychological mechanisms and methods to enhance people's mental health and well-being.</span>

 <br><br><br><br><br><br>